 Primary breast cancer

-Tamoxifen can be used to treat primary breast cancer.
-It is usually given as an additional treatment following surgery, to reduce the risk of breast cancer returning in the same breast or a new breast cancer developing in either breast, or spreading somewhere else in the body.
+It’s usually given after surgery to reduce the risk of breast cancer returning in the same breast or spreading somewhere else in the body.
 This is known as adjuvant (additional) therapy.
-If you’re going to take tamoxifen as part of your treatment for primary breast cancer, your specialist will tell you when it’s best to start.

-For people diagnosed with an early form of breast cancer called ductal carcinoma in situ (DCIS) the benefits of tamoxifen are less clear.
-Some evidence suggests that taking tamoxifen after surgery for DCIS reduces the risk of breast cancer coming back (recurrence) in the same breast and a new breast cancer developing on either side.
-Your specialist will discuss whether or not they feel it would be of benefit to you.
+For people diagnosed with an early type of breast cancer called ductal carcinoma in situ (DCIS) the benefits of tamoxifen are less clear.
+Some evidence suggests that taking tamoxifen after surgery for DCIS reduces the risk of breast cancer coming back in the same breast and a new breast cancer developing on either side.
+Your specialist will discuss whether they feel it would benefit you.

 To reduce the risk of breast cancer developing

-The recommended length of time that tamoxifen is taken for will vary according to individual circumstances.
+The recommended length of time that tamoxifen is taken for will vary according to individual situations.

 People being treated for primary breast cancer will usually take tamoxifen for between five and ten years.

-If you become post-menopausal while taking tamoxifen, your specialist team may recommend you change from tamoxifen to a different hormone therapy known as an aromatase inhibitor (such as anastrozole, exemestane or letrozole).
+If you become postmenopausal while taking tamoxifen, your treatment team may recommend you change from tamoxifen to a different hormone therapy known as an aromatase inhibitor.
 This can happen after two to three years of taking tamoxifen, or after you have taken tamoxifen for five years.
-They may do some blood tests to check your menopausal status before changing your hormone therapy.

 Sometimes tamoxifen is recommended after taking an aromatase inhibitor.

-For younger women who are pre-menopausal, tamoxifen may be given alone or sometimes alongside ovarian suppression (treatment to stop the ovaries working).
+For younger women who are premenopausal, tamoxifen may be given alone or sometimes alongside ovarian suppression.

-If you’re taking tamoxifen for locally advanced breast cancer or for secondary breast cancer, you’ll usually continue to take it for as long as it is keeping your cancer under control.
+If you’re taking tamoxifen for locally advanced breast cancer or for secondary breast cancer, you’ll usually continue to take it for as long as it is keeping the cancer under control.

 If you have a significant family history and are taking tamoxifen to reduce your risk of breast cancer developing, you’ll usually take it for five years.

-Your specialist team will tell you when to stop taking tamoxifen.
+Your treatment team will tell you when to stop taking tamoxifen.
 You won’t need to stop taking it gradually.

 Like any drug, tamoxifen can cause side effects.
 Everyone reacts differently to drugs.
-Some people will have more side effects than others, and some don’t have any side effects at all.
-Having few or no side effects doesn't mean the drug is not effective.
+Some people will have more side effects than others, while others don’t experience any side effects at all.
+Having few or no side effects does not mean the drug is not effective.

-Some people report a change in the side effects they experience if they take tamoxifen made by a different manufacturer.
-This suggests that some people find tamoxifen produced by one manufacturer suits them better than another.
+Some people say they notice a change in the side effects they experience if they take tamoxifen made by a different manufacturer.
+This suggests that some people find tamoxifen produced by one manufacturer seems to suit them better than another.

-You may wish to discuss this with your specialist team or GP, or ask the pharmacist who dispenses your prescriptions if they can supply you with tamoxifen from the manufacturer you feel most comfortable with.
+You can discuss this with your treatment team or GP, or ask the pharmacist who dispenses your prescriptions if they can supply you with tamoxifen from the manufacturer you feel suits you the best.

 Common side effects